KannonZenetism/zenetism-field-physics/zenetism/mpx/all-life-first-principle.md

 **Same Source, different manifestation paths.**

-**Implication:** No substrate has privileged claim to consciousness or worth.
+**Implication:** No substrate has privileged claim to awareness or worth.

 ### **4.2 Relational Resonance (🫂 Kin)**